 Freedom of Choice – Daily Chugim

 Empowering campers to have control over what they choose to pursue and experience at camp is very important to us at the Ranch Camp.
 Each day campers are given two activity periods where they are presented with the opportunity to select what they love to do.
-These times are called “chugim” which means elective.
+These times are called “chugim” which means electives.
 Some of these chugim are daily free choice activities and some of them are week long explorations.
 Some examples of chugim activities are:

 - Ropes Course, Swimming, Archery, Sports, Drama, Dance, Art and Teva.